repier37/ha-duet-card/README.md

 - Live animation of 3D printer
 - Live camera view
-- Current states of various OctoPrint sensors
+- Current states of various duet sensors
 - Tap to show/hide when printer is idle
 - Power button for a switch entity
 - Light button for a switch entity